St Mary’s Island

 St Michael’s Mount

 Off the coast of Cornwall and perhaps the most famously iconic of these types of island with a castle standing proud at the top.
-St Michael’s Mount has a large history, more of which can be discovered here.
+St Michael’s Mount has a large history.
 Some of the history shrouded in myth and geographical upheaval.
 Old monasteries, royal visits, destruction by tsunamis has had it all and more.
 What we have today is a magnificent view from the British mainland when the tide is out or low a man made causeway path appears and a walk out to discover awaits.

 The Worm’s Head